(500) Days of Summer, 2009

 Visit: the Bradbury Building, 304 South Broadway at Third Street

 Visit: the Point Fermin Lighthouse, 807 West Paseo Del Marin, San Pedro (tel: 310.241.0684)

 The Bradbury Building can also be seen in 1949 Douglas Sirk drama Shockproof; Frank Tashlin’s Richard Harris-Doris Day comedy thriller Caprice (as Paris); Murder in the First, with Christian Slater (as San Francisco); and Mike Nichols’ Wolf , with Jack Nicholson turning into a werewolf, (as New York).

-(500) Days of Summer location: Tom’s favourite place: the bench at Angel’s Knoll, overlooking downtown Los Angeles
+(500) Days of Summer location: Tom’s favourite place – but you can’t visit any more: the bench at Angel’s Knoll, overlooking downtown Los Angeles

 Marc Webb’s endearingly quirky non-romance is filmed largely around the untouristy downtown district of Los Angeles – not the familiar screen LA of Hollywood bungalows or South Central 'hoods.
 Yet ironically, this unfamiliar look at the city uses some very familiar locations.
 It’s rather like watching a slew of dependable character actors suddenly elevated to starring roles.